This article was last updated on April 6, 2021.

 While many of us have allergies, no two people seem to have the same signs or symptoms.
 For some, allergies are simply a nuisance, causing headaches, sneezing, watery eyes or a runny nose.
 For others, allergies can trigger breathing problems.
 Some allergies seem to come and go as they please, others stick around for a lifetime.
 The symptoms can be equally confusing.
-Is your stuffy nose a result of allergies, or is it a cold or sinus infection?
+Is your stuffy nose a result of allergies, or is it a cold, sinus infection, or COVID?

 "Allergies are unique to each individual," says Dr. Barb Muller, an allergist and medical director at Wellmark Blue Cross and Blue Shield.
 "But really, at their core, allergies are very simple to understand.
 Knowing the basics can help you get to the root of the problem."